MarioQuirosLuna/TwitterClone_FrontEnd-React/README.md

 ## 💻 About the project.

+   This is an initial version of a project for educational purposes, so it is not fully developed yet, so it may present different errors.
+Likewise, only some functionalities have been implemented.
+Over time, some other features that twitter has will be added.

+Test accounts:
+   1. User: UserTest    Password: 123
+   2. User: UserTest2   Password: 123

    ### 📜 Descriptions.

    It consists of a recreation of Twitter, to put into practice knowledge of both Front-end and Back-end implementing the MERN Stack along with other technologies to add more value to the project.